 Edwin Claerebout, Ghent University, Belgium

-Eric Morgan, University of Bristol, UK
+Eric Morgan, Queen’s University of Belfast, UK

 Georg von Samson-Himmelstjerna, Freie Universität Berlin, Germany

 Johan Höglund, Swedish university of agricultural sciences, Sweden